 The most important step in solving your dog's phobia is to manage and decondition the behavior, and avoid doing anything that reinforces the behavior.
 For instance, if your dog is scared and runs away to escape the noise, that behavior is reinforced.
 Similarly, the fear response will be reinforced if you reward the behavior with extra attention by stroking your dog, or trying to reassure him or her in any other way.
 The opposite approach of becoming angry or reproaching your dog will also be counterproductive.
 One tactic that may be useful is playing a game with your dog to distract him or her from the fireworks or other loud noise, or having him or her play with another dog (as long as the other dog does not have the same fear).

-In some cases, your veterinarian may recommend various anti-anxiety products to help alleviate phobias for loud noises and fireworks.
+In some cases, your veterinarian may recommend anxiety medications for dogs to help alleviate phobias for loud noises and fireworks.
 Unfortunately, there are no drugs registered to treat these types of phobias in dogs.
 Treatments for fear of fireworks fall into two broad categories—drugs and alternative therapies such as dog appeasing pheromone (D.A.P.) and homeopathic treatments.

 The drugs most commonly used in reducing fear of fireworks include benzodiazepines, the alpha-adrenergic propanolol (generally administered with phenobarbitone), selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants (TCAs).
 All of these have possible side effects, such as lethargy and sedation, some may cause vomiting, and none have really been proven to work in relieving the fear of fireworks.